Toric moment mappings and Riemannian structures: Moment polytopes

+\begin{corol} Given an OCS $J\in\sP^+$, the subset of $\sP^\pm$ of OCS's compatible with $J$, is in one-to-one correspondence with the set of $J$-invariant $2$-planes consistently oriented with $\pm J$. \end{corol}

+Given an OCS on $\R^6$ compatible with $J$, there is an $S^2$ of common invariant planes oriented consistently with $-J$ inside the common invariant $4$-plane.
+It is easy to prove:

+\begin{corol} Given an OCS $J\in \sP^+$ and an $J$-invariant $2$-plane $\alpha$ oriented consistently with $-J$, there is an $S^2\in \sP^+$ of OCS's compatible with $J$, for which $\alpha$ is invariant and consistently oriented. \end{corol}

+The edges of the tetrahedra (intersections of two faces) are projections of OCS's commuting simultaneously with the two vertices opposite to the faces in question.
+Lemma~\ref{compplane} and Lemma~\ref{tec} imply that these sets are $2$-spheres.
+For example the edges which do not contain $\omega_0$ are projections of forms with fixed norm in:

-The octahedron combines the inequalities defining $\Delta_{\sP^+}$ and $\Delta_{\sP^-}$; thus $\Delta_{\sG}$ can be obtained as an intersection of the tetrahedra as in Figure~\ref{decaspec}.
-The same technique, exploiting contributions of invariant $2$-planes, can be applied to $\sF_i$ and $\sO^{SO(6)}$ (the faces of the polytopes are always parallel to the faces of $\Delta_{\sP^\pm}$ or to the coordinate planes).
+In this context we can also determine the faces of the octahedron $\Delta_\sG$.
+Let $J$ be a vertex of $\Delta_{\sP^+}$ or $\Delta_{\sP^-}$; we can ask ``what is the image in $\Delta_\sG$ of the $J$-invariant planes''.
+The octahedron combines the inequalities defining $\Delta_{\sP^+}$ and $\Delta_{\sP^-}$; thus $\Delta_{\sG}$ is obtained as an intersection of the tetrahedra as in Figure~\ref{planesI}.
+This resumes the argument applied in \cite{GMSSTV} to determine $\mu_T(\sG)$.
+In the next section we will provide analogous interpretation of the moment polytopes related to the remaining $SO(6)$ coadjoint orbits.